PathwayCommons/guide/_datasets/2011-06-cancer-genome-atlas-research-network.md

 <hr/>

+**If you simply wish to access the data files then do this here.**

 ## <a href="#goals" name="goals">Goals</a>
+In this section you will be able to:

 1. Understand the rationale for The Cancer Genome Atlas (TCGA) effort to molecularly characterize high-grade serous ovarian cancer (HGS-OvCa) on a molecular level
-2. How to download TCGA HGS-OvCa RNA-Seq data from the Genomic Data Commons (GDC)
+2. Download TCGA HGS-OvCa RNA-Seq data from the Genomic Data Commons (GDC)
-3. How to process the TCGA RNA-Seq data into a format suitable for further analysis described elsewhere in this Guide
+3. Process TCGA RNA-Seq data into a format suitable for further analysis

+**Image here?**

 ## <a href="#dataDescription" name="dataDescription">II.
 Data Description</a>